itsfangtang/DTALite_release/README.md

 ## Please Contribute

+Welcome to join the [DTALite Google Group](https://groups.google.com/g/dtalite)!
 Any contributions are welcomed including advise new applications of DTALite, enhance documentation and [docstrings](https://docs.python-guide.org/writing/documentation/#writing-docstrings) in the source code, refactor and/or optimize the source code, report and/or resolve potential issues/bugs, suggest and/or add new functionalities, etc.

-Path4GMNS has a very simple workflow setup, i.e., **master for release (on both GitHub and PyPI)** and **dev for development**.
+DTALite has a very simple workflow setup, i.e., **main branch for release (on both GitHub and PyPI)** and **dev for development**.
 If you would like to work directly on the source code (and probably the documentation), please make sure that **the destination branch of your pull request is dev**, i.e., all potential changes/updates shall go to the dev branch before merging into master for release.

 ## References